 Say that we have placed the view file under

-Then you just need to write a
+Then we just need to write a

 change-url section like this one: